LiteracyBridge/tbv2/TbFiles/SDCard/system/README.txt

 /system/ directory for TalkingBook

+device_ID.txt
+   -- written with Unique Processor ID for this device

 tbook_names.txt
    -- associations between Unique Processor ID and a more meaningful names -- lines of the form  xxxx.xxxx.x.Qxxxxxx Name_for_talking_book